Khwaja Alimullah: Daria-i-Noor

-Alimullah purchased the diamond Daria-i-Noor [Sea of Light; Persian: دريا (Daria, meaning Sea), Persian: نور (Noor, meaning Light)] for 75 thousand rupees when it was auctioned on behalf of the British government by Hamilton and Company of Calcutta in November 1852.
+Alimullah purchased the diamond Daria-i-Noor (Dhaka) [Sea of Light; Persian: دريا (Daria, meaning Sea), Persian: نور (Noor, meaning Light)] for 75 thousand rupees when it was auctioned on behalf of the British government by Hamilton and Company of Calcutta in November 1852.
 It was auctioned after it was exhibited, along with another famous Indian diamond Koh-i-Noor or the "mountain of light", in 1850 at the Great Exhibition at Hyde Park organised in honour of Queen Victoria.
 As it did not get the expected price at the exhibitions, Daria-i-Noor was sent back to India to be sold in an auction.

-The 182-carat (36.4 g) oblong table-shaped diamond was largest and most precious jewel stone in Bangladesh.
+The 26-carat table-cut diamond was largest and most precious jewel stone in Bangladesh.
 It is believed to be quarried in a south Indian mine, like the Koh-i-Noor.
-It is set in the centre of a gold armlet, with ten 5-carat (1 g) oval shaped smaller diamonds around it, used by the Nawabs of Dhaka, who also used as it an ornament on the turban.
+It is set in the Centre of a gold armlet, with ten 5-carat (1 g) oval shaped smaller diamonds around it, used by the Nawabs of Dhaka, who also used as it an ornament on the turban.
 It was preserved in a vault of Sonali Bank and disappeared suddenly.